mobileink/lab.mobile/android/netrexx/README.md

 # Converting Android Java to NetRexx

+Use `java2nrx` from [Tools](http://www.netrexx.org/tools.nsp).
+It's not perfect but it saves lots of time.

 Casting:  no parens.
 So instead of `foo = (Bar) baz(...)` do `foo = Bar baz(...)`